magento/devdocs/src/cloud/project/project-webint-basic.md

 {:.bs-callout-warning}
 If you are attempting to [override Magento configuration settings]({{ site.baseurl }}
-), you must prepend the variable name with `env:`.
+), you must prepend `env:` to the variable name.
 For example:
 ![Environment variable example]({{ site.baseurl }}/common/images/cloud/cloud_env_var_example.png)

 ### Project variable {#project}